Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

     );
 ```

-Next, we calculate swap amounts based on swap direction and the amounts calculated during the swap loop.
+Next, we calculate swap amounts based on the swap direction and the amounts calculated during the swap loop.

 ```solidity
 if (zeroForOne) {